AAAS Early Career Award for Public Engagement with Science, deadline 1 August

 - Nominees no longer considered "early career" as defined by this award might be eligible for the AAAS Mani L. Bhaumik Award for Public Engagement with Science.

-- Candidate will have demonstrated excellence in his/her contributions to public engagement with science activities, with a focus on interactive dialogue between the individual and a non-scientific, public audience(s).
+- Candidate will have demonstrated excellence in their contributions to public engagement with science activities, with a focus on interactive dialogue between the individual and a non-scientific, public audience(s).

 - Types of public engagement activities might include: informal science education, public outreach, public policy, and/or science communication activities, such as mass media, public dialogue, radio, TV and film, science cafés, science fairs, and social and online media.